 Neurological Seroquel Withdrawal Symptoms

-- Even death if uncorrected
+- Even death, if not medically supervised

 Gastrointestinal Seroquel Withdrawal Symptoms

-Mood or Behavior Changes due to Seroquel Withdrawal
+Mood or Behavior Changes Due to Seroquel Withdrawal

 People with bipolar disorder or schizophrenia demand close monitoring during treatment with antidepressant and antipsychotic medications.
 Someone with severe mental illness may abruptly stop taking medication due to thought and perception disruptions.
 Caregivers should immediately notify a treating physician if they notice changes in mood or behavior in patients they suspect may have stopped taking their medication.
 Seroquel maintains its antipsychotic effects even when a patient misses one or two doses; to maintain its efficacy.
 However, patients should take Seroquel as prescribed.